midoxnet/mapperplus/README.md

 # How to use:

 MapperPlus have some features and accepts some arguments:
- 1. In order to download all .map files for a single website, use -u with the URL of your target and -t with the output directory where the JS files will be written. ( -u and -t are required.)
+ 1. To download all .map files for a specific website, utilize the `-u` option with the URL of your target, and the `-t` option with the destination directory where the JS files will be saved. ( `-u` and `-t` are required.)
     ``` python3 mapperplus.py -u https://www.example.com/ -t  ```

-MapperPlus also accepts cookies and custom headers with -c to include a cookie file and -h to include a custom header.
+MapperPlus also offers the option to include cookies and custom headers if needed.
+You can use `-c` to specify a cookie file and `-h` to provide custom headers.

-**Example :** ```python3 mapperplus.py -u https://www.example.com/ -t example_output_directory -c cookiefile.txt -h "Authorization: Basic YWRtaW46YWRtaW4="```
+**Example 1:** ```python3 mapperplus.py -u https://www.example.com/ -t example_output_directory -c cookiefile.txt -h "Authorization: Basic YWRtaW46YWRtaW4="```

- 2. In order to download and extract source codes of multiple targets at once, you can use the -r with the list of your targets.
+ 2. In order to download and extract source codes of multiple targets at once, you can use the `-r` with the list of your targets.

-**Example :** ```python3 mapperplus.py -r targets.txt -t example_output_directory -c cookiefile.txt -h "Authorization: Basic YWRtaW46YWRtaW4="```
+**Example 2:** ```python3 mapperplus.py -r targets.txt -t example_output_directory -c cookiefile.txt -h "Authorization: Basic YWRtaW46YWRtaW4="```

 # Some under construction features:
 1. Download Lazy loaded .js files/chunks and look for their .map files too.
 (This will uncover the hidden parts of a number of websites) - **Security By Obscurity**.